Aleem2/Atlas-OHDSI-ARDC/README.md

 # Atlas Deployment on Kubernetes

 The document outlines the architecture and the containerised deployment instructions for OHDSIs tool called [ATLAS](https://www.ohdsi.org/software-tools/).
 To make this deployment ready for demonstration it includes a sample CDM database from Broadsea.
 This implementation builds on existing containers of various components including [ATLAS](https://hub.docker.com/r/ohdsi/atlas), [WebAPI](https://hub.docker.com/r/ohdsi/webapi), [Postgres DB](https://hub.docker.com/_/postgres) and [a sample Broadsea CDM](https://hub.docker.com/r/ohdsi/broadsea-atlasdb).
-Finally for practicality of implementation the implementation outlines a method of adding a real world CDM using a Kubernetes job.
+Finally for practicality the implementation outlines a method of adding a real world CDM using a Kubernetes job.

 Note: This document assumes someone with basic knowledge of kubernetes is deploying it.
 Some helpful [Kuberenetes reference](https://kubernetes.io/docs/home/).